python/cpython/Doc/library/functions.rst

 .. function:: chr(i)

-   Return the string of one character whose Unicode codepoint is the integer *i*.
+   Return the string representing a character whose Unicode codepoint is the integer *i*.
 For example, ``chr(97)`` returns the string ``'a'``.
 This is the inverse of :func:`ord`.
-The valid range for the argument depends how Python was configured -- it may be either UCS2 [0..0xFFFF] or UCS4 [0..0x10FFFF].
+The valid range for the argument is from 0 through 1,114,111 (0x10FFFF in base 16).  :exc:`ValueError` will be raised if *i* is outside that range.

-   :exc:`ValueError` will be raised if *i* is outside that range.
+   Note that on narrow Unicode builds, the result is a string of length two for *i* greater than 65,535 (0xFFFF in hexadecimal).

 .. function:: classmethod(function)